-Defending champion Svitolina wins against at WTA Finals
+Halep, defending champion Svitolina win at WTA Finals

 After exchanging service breaks in the first set, Svitolina converted her seventh set point.
 Pliskova also had a chance to take the first set, but she failed to take advantage of a set point at 9-8 in the tiebreaker.

+“I think that decided all match,” the Czech player said.
+“Even though I had some chances in the second set, too, it was a big part of the match, the first set.

+“Everything what I just won was because I made a winner or because I was pushing her.
+Overall I think she didn’t give me many mistakes.”

-Svitolina then jumped ahead 2-0 in the second set and then broke again for a 4-3 lead.
+Svitolina jumped ahead 2-0 in the second set and then broke again for a 4-3 lead.

-The victory gives Svitolina a 1-0 record in the Purple Group, while Pliskova is 0-1.

 Pliskova, who had won all three of her previous opening matches at the WTA Finals, leads the tour with four titles this season — winning in Brisbane, Rome, Eastbourne and Zhengzhou.
 She also leads the tour with most aces served at 481.